Rocket Portuguese is a subpar course

 While you do learn how to say words and sentences, it is essentially memorization and I don’t think you would know how to use them in other contexts.

 I also had a few issues with the Write it! section.
 The platform never seemed to pick up on what I had actually written and I was never given confirmation of whether what I had written was correct or false.

 You are again tested on your listening comprehension and right from the early lessons, the words and phrases were at times quite tough for beginners to follow.

 The Know it! section again relies on you recording your voice and testing your pronunciation and memory of the words included in the dialogue and vocabulary list.
 The problem with the voice recognition technology, unfortunately, remains throughout all the speaking exercises.

-The quiz at the end of each section tests some of the grammar points you have learnt as well as the actual content of the lessons themselves.
-Unfortunately, the multiple choice answers again show the lack of detail that plague the product.
+The quiz at the end of each section tests some of the grammar points you have learned as well as the actual content of the lessons themselves.
+Unfortunately, the multiple-choice answers again show the lack of detail that plague the product.